edelmeister/network-attacks-and-reconnaissance-course/h1-sniff/h1-sniff.md

 Using Wireshark's IPv4 analysis, I can see there are seven different hosts.
 The host capturing the traffic and initiating the connections is 192.168.122.7, as it's found in 100% of the captured packets.
 Over half of the traffic happened with the host 139.162.131.217.
 The DNS queries reveal that IP-address belongs to the domain terokarvinen.com.
 Typing that address into Firefox takes me to app.terokarvinen.com.

 The following seems to indicate that the host communicated with a server in terokarvinen.com, and that it was secured.
 Any more specifically I cannot tell with my current limited skills in sniffing.

+## f.
+(Optional) What browser is the user using?

+I will skip this optional question, for now.

 ## g.
 What model is the network card?